-Sorafenib works by blocking (inhibiting) signals within the cancer cells that make them grow and divide.
+Sorafenib works by blocking (inhibiting) signals within the cancer cells that make them grow.
 Blocking the signals causes the cells to die.

-Sorafenib can also stop the cancer cells developing new blood vessels.
+Sorafenib can also stop cancer cells developing new blood vessels.
 This reduces their supply of oxygen and nutrients, so the tumour shrinks or stops growing.
-Drugs that interfere with blood vessel growth in this way are called angiogenesis inhibitors or anti-angiogenics.

 When sorafenib is used

 Back to top

 kidney cancer that has spread outside the kidney (advanced or metastatic renal cell cancer) and who are no longer being helped by treatment with interferon alpha (IFN) or interleukin-2 (IL-2), or for whom these drugs are not suitable

 liver cancer (hepatocellular carcinoma) that can’t be removed with surgery

 differentiated thyroid cancer (DTC) that is no longer being controlled by radioactive iodine treatment.

 Sorafenib may only be available in some situations.
 Your cancer doctor can tell you if it's appropriate for you.
 Some people may be given it as part of a clinical trial.
 If a drug isn’t routinely available on the NHS, there may be other ways you can get access to it.
 Your cancer doctor can give you advice.